 As a former IRS agent, Tax Attorney Charles R. Frazier has unique insight into the inner-workings of the IRS.
 We know the tax rules, regulations, and court case decisions that make the IRS take notice.
 We also know how best to maximize our clients' business tax treatment while staying within the bounds of the law.

-Attorney Charles R. Frazier also holds a business degree with concentrations in finance and accounting.
+Attorney Charles R. Frazier also holds a Master of Taxation and a business degree with concentrations in finance and accounting.
 This legal, financial, and IRS work experience is invaluable during IRS and Tennessee Department of Revenue audits or investigations.
-We minimize our clients’ potential tax liability because we know how agents evaluate tax issues, and we also know what type of evidence is required to support your tax positions.
+We minimize our clients' potential tax liability because we know how agents evaluate tax issues, and we also know what type of evidence is required to support your tax positions.

 The decision to operate a business entity as a sole proprietorship, partnership, corporation, S corporation, or limited liability company (LLC) should be made only after considering all legal and tax considerations.
 Attorney Charles R. Frazier can help you decide what form of business structure is right for you.